What is the UCX Program?

 Use whichever process is required by your State.
 Make your request for a correction at the same time.
 Don't miss the deadline for appeal.
 If you file late, your appeal can be denied.

-When the Federal Claims Control Center issues a corrected military document in response to your request, their decision is final and binding on the State agency for all purposes, including appeal and review.
+When the federal military agency issues a corrected military document in response to your request, their decision is final and binding on the State agency for all purposes, including appeal and review.

 What if the Federal agency does not have my military information?